-Ingestion of its foliage can result into severe throat and mouth irritation as well as the respiratory tract inflammation.
-Such reactions can also be observed if children, dogs, cats or other pets nibble on the foliage.
+Ingestion of its foliage can result in severe throat and mouth irritation as well as the respiratory tract inflammation.
+Such reactions can also be observed in children, dogs, cats or other pets nibble on the foliage.
 Caladiums are produced from corms and are propagated by simple division of the tubers.

 Botanical name: Solanum pseudocapsicum